marek3jan/Articles_scraper/readme.md

   * make sure your virtual environment is active and that Python and pip is succesfully installed
     * you can also proceed this by installing PyCharm, downloading this project on Pycharm and using the Terminal

-* Type the arguments into the directory: >python   Articles_scraper.py   name_of_your_file
+* Type the arguments into the directory: >python   Articles_scraper.py   name_of_your_file url_of_website
-  * The last argument is supposed to be the name of your csv file
+* The program will inform you that the fle is being downloaded from the source of your selected url
-  * Do not write .csv as the suffix to your last argument, the program will do that automatically
+* Do not put .csv suffix to the name of your file, the program will do that automatically
-* The program will command you to insert the web-page > insert your selected web-page
 * Your csv file should be generated automatically